CSharp-CheatSheet/CSharp-CheatSheet.github.io/pages/dotnettype.md

             for (int i = 0; i < myObjects.Length; i++)
             {
-                string? s = myObjects[i] as string;
+                // Convert an element in the myobjects array to a string element string? s = myObjects[i] as string;
+                // Print out the current element
                 Console.Write($"Inspecting element: {myObjects[i]}");

                 // If converted successfully, s will be a string, otherwise return null.